 - As the custodial parent, if I were actually the non-custodial parent, what would it be like to be in those shoes?

-- If I reacted in the way they reacted, what might I be feeling in order to make me react that way?
+- If I reacted in the way my co-parent reacted, what might I be feeling in order to make me react that way?

-Having empathy for the other parent in a situation in which they have not been similarly empathetic to you is tough.
+Having empathy for your co-parent in a situation in which they have not been similarly empathetic to you is tough.
 It can feel vulnerable or even weak.
 But the payoff for having empathy is the ability to have increased compassion for them, which decreases your own anger.

 3. Be Compassionate